 What is Bitcoin trading?

-Bitcoin trading is just the same as trading foreign currencies (forex trading), stocks or commodities like gold.
+Bitcoin trading is just the same as any other types of trading, this includes foreign currencies (forex trading), stocks or commodities.
 Investors can buy and sell Bitcoin on cryptocurrency exchanges in the same way traditional investors use financial exchanges to buy and sell fiat currency.

 The Best Places to Trade Bitcoin